Coffee table foot

 Unfortunately, being fairly old, the plastic on the feet broke down and fell apart, so I made use of my Makerbot to make new feet for it.

 I'm putting this here because someone else might be inspired to make new coffee tables based on this very simple, effective principle.
 It's pretty cool!

 I've provided two different versions; version 1 is similar to the feet that came with the coffee table, while version 2 is a bit more stylish (but harder to print well).

 Coffee table foot by fluffy is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure fluffy would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure fluffy would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).